 Female CEPLAS scientists have access to the excellent Mentoring Programmes provided by the University of Cologne and the University of Düsseldorf.
 Participation costs will be financed by CEPLAS.

 The academic career path has many hurdles and challenges, such as the acquisition of own funding, the set up of an own research group or the establishment within the scientific field.
 These challenges must be combined with life planning and related responsibilities.

 We want to support female scientists in this challenging phase and therefore provide funding for the participation in a professional one-on-one coaching.

-The universities of Düsseldorf and Cologne provide a comprehensive course programme, which is specifically designed to meet the needs of female scientists.
+The universities of Düsseldorf and Cologne provide a comprehensive course program, which is specifically designed to meet the needs of female scientists.
 Course offers are compiled annually based on a demand analysis.
 Participation fees will be covered by CEPLAS.

 Current course programme:

 If you would like to register for a course, please contact first the CEPLAS Equal Opportunity and Diversity Office.

 The network Female PIs/CIs @ CEPLAS brings together CEPLAS senior and mid-career female researchers and offers the possibility to connect with each other, share experiences but also opportunities and resources.

 The ideas developed within the regular meetings are transformed into measures and events for promoting female researchers and the science they do in collaboration with the CEPLAS office for equal opportunity and diversity.